tomatolog/manticore/docs/searching/matching_modes.rst

 `rankers <../search_results_ranking/README.md>`__.
 It is thus strongly recommended to use SPH\_MATCH\_EXTENDED and proper query syntax rather than any other legacy mode.
 All those other modes are actually internally converted to extended syntax anyway.
-ManticoreAPI still defaults to SPH\_MATCH\_ALL but that is for compatibility reasons only.
+SphinxAPI still defaults to SPH\_MATCH\_ALL but that is for compatibility reasons only.

 There are the following matching modes available: